 - directing attention restfully becomes much easier.
 (See protocol > attention)

-The concrete sensations that remain tend to feed the feeling center of intelligence.
-Externally undistracted, the internal sense of touch sharpens in its many aspects.
-Intuition and instinct, suppressed aspects of consciousness in civilization are thus reactivated.
+- Balance: the remaining sensations feed the feeling and moving centers of intelligence.
+Outwardly undistracted, the internal sense of touch sharpens in its many aspects.
+Intuition and instinct, aspects of consciousness suppressed in civilization, reactivate.
 They balance the psychic workload, making it more efficient, saving energy and internal activity.

-- Environment: a retreat provides not only darkness, but all conditions of profound rest:
+- Environment: a retreat provides all external conditions of profound rest:

-In terms of experiencing profound rest and the miraculous healing that results, a hygienic darkroom retreat is the perfect storm.
+In terms of experiencing profound rest and miraculous healing, a hygienic darkroom retreat is the perfect storm.

-Not all darkroom retreats are alike.
+We are beginning to see how not all darkroom retreats are alike.
 For eons all over the world, people of every lifeway and spiritual and cultural tradition have retreated in darkness.
-But subtle differences with profound effects exist between the hygienic approach and most others.
+But the differences in approach outlined above have profound effects.
 I will explain these differences and their importance in using darkness on your own.

 Civilization has taught us well: in various ways, we have all come to believe that somehow, someday, we would finally do something about our quandary.
+Our culture worships the mind, so we assume this means willed, mental effort.
 We feel pumped up by the prospect of doing something consciously and directly.
 We eagerly sign up for workshops, submit to treatments, undertake disciplines, and experiment with exotic psychoactive substances.
 Meanwhile, the all-knowing autonomic self rots in an unemployment line.

 No pleasant way exists to put it: this is pure egomania.
 It is an act.
-It is a pretense of enthusiasm and competence to cover up painful psychic damage, self-loss, helplessness, and even the urge to total selflessness by suicide.
+It is a pretense of enthusiasm and competence.
+It covers up painful psychic damage, self-loss, helplessness, and even the urge to total selflessness by suicide.
 Under regular circumstances, we won’t drop this act.
 We cannot.
 It would be too painful and frightening.
-We need a really safe place in which to do it.
+We need an exceedingly safe place.
 Nature provides it in darkness.

 Even if we were not utterly helpless in our post-traumatic amnesia and denial, hygiene shows that we cannot willfully heal injury anyway.
 This may seem discouraging.
 But it is fruitful, for it can elicit a strong enough response from conscience to halt our futile efforts, notice the all-powerful self-healing organism, and finally provide for it.